YosysHQ-GmbH/blog_yosyshq/content/post/2023/03-spotlight-sv2v.md

 Welcome to another [community spotlight](/tags/community-spotlight/) article where we shine a light on open source EDA projects.
 If you want to [submit a project, please do so here](https://docs.google.com/forms/d/e/1FAIpQLSdIEgu6FJZam0-V3PMTjw-eDebJdg_JuIlN4MkLNDr4vs-a5A/viewform?usp=sf_link).

-sv2v by converts SystemVerilog (IEEE 1800-2017) to Verilog (IEEE 1364-2005), with an emphasis on supporting synthesizable language constructs.
+sv2v converts SystemVerilog (IEEE 1800-2017) to Verilog (IEEE 1364-2005), with an emphasis on supporting synthesizable language constructs.

 # Zachary Snow's Bio